AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/analytics/pendo-webhook.md

 With your streaming dataflow created, you can now retrieve your streaming endpoint URL.
 This endpoint will be used to subscribe to your webhook, allowing your streaming source to communicate with Experience Platform.

-Next, you will require to construct a URL using the API details generated within Platform which will be used to configure the webhook on [!DNL Pendo].
+In order to construct the URL used to configure the webhook on [!DNL Pendo] you must retrieve the following:

-Note down the values of the fields below:
 * **[!UICONTROL Dataflow ID]**
 * **[!UICONTROL Streaming endpoint]**